Updated Feb 04 2022

-In the well-known ‘Plaça de Sant Jaume’, in English Saint James’s Square, you will find, opposite each other, the buildings which house the two most important institutions of the city – the Barcelona City Hall (in Catalan Ajuntament de Barcelona o Casa de la Ciutat) and the Palau de la Generalitat de Catalunya (the seat of Catalunya’s government).
-The name of the square comes from the medieval church that used to be there, and which was destroyed in order to build the current City Council buildings.
-The fact that these two buildings, both representative of political power, are situated in this square is no coincidence, since this is the place where the Roman forum, the political centre at the time, stood in Roman times.
+In the well-known ‘Plaça de Sant Jaume’, in English Saint James’s Square and in Spanish Plaza San Jaime, you will find, opposite each other, the buildings which house the two most important institutions of the city – the Barcelona City Hall (in Catalan Ajuntament de Barcelona o Casa de la Ciutat) and the Palau de la Generalitat de Catalunya (the seat of Catalunya’s government).

 The Plaça de Sant Jaume is steeped in history, as the Temple of Augustus was originally located there in Roman times.
 Three enormous columns of the Temple still exist today, which you can visit in the nearby carrer (street) Paradís.